 Group therapy is a special format in which individuals can observe and practice social communication skills among age-level peers.
 Dr. Araujo has extensive experience in implementing evidence -based curriculums as well as process-oriented groups.
 Fun and engaging activities are integrated into all group services.

 The high school years are a critical time for post secondary planning for individuals with learning disabilites or autism spectrum disorders.
-Brief or more comprehensive assessment can be needed for educational planning, as well as identifying and securing accommodations in work or college settings.
+Brief or more comprehensive assessment can support educational planning, as well as identifying and securing accommodations in work or college settings.